The Deep Throat Sex Scandal: Los Angeles production (2013)

 Bertolino transferred the production to Los Angeles in 2013.
-Following one week of previews, it opened on January 31, 2013 and ran through April 14.
+Following one week of previews, it opened on January 31, 2013, and ran through April 14.
 Douglas returned to direct.
 Blocker was the only cast member to reprise his roles from the New York production.
 Marc Ginsburg and Natasha Charles Parker were cast as Reems and Lovelace, respectively, joining Brett Aune, Michael Rachlis, Bart Tangredi and Alec Tomkiw.
 Frank Blocker reprised his role as DA Larry Parrish, the only original cast member from the New York production.
-Adult-film actors Herschel Savage and Veronica Hart joined to generate additional interest among porn fans; Bertolino also arranged for a recurring series of celebrity cameos: Sally Kirkland, Bruce Vilanch, Christopher Knight and adult actors Nina Hartley, Hyapatia Lee, Jasmin St. Claire, Rebecca Bardoux and Alana Evans are among those who appeared during the show's run.
+Adult-film actors Herschel Savage and Veronica Hart joined to generate additional interest among porn fans; Bertolino also arranged for a recurring series of celebrity cameos: Sally Kirkland, Bruce Vilanch, Christopher Knight and adult actors Nina Hartley, Hyapatia Lee, Jasmin St. Claire, Rebecca Bardoux William Margold, and Alana Evans are among those who appeared during the show's run.

 Reems died during the Los Angeles run of The Deep Throat Sex Scandal, and his passing was noted by the production.

 The Los Angeles production received a 75-percent "bittersweet" rating from an aggregate of 12 reviews on Bitter Lemons.